 Where the broom does show up is in Scottish handfasting ceremonies.
 The bride and groom would jump over the Broom (F. Marian McNeill, The silver Bough).
 The broomstick is also a symbol of female domestic servitude and was once a common sight in Scotland.
 Used as a symbol or tell to show folks if you are home or not, by placing it by your door.

 Finally, the Broom handle as a masturbatory tool covered in flying ointment and then inserted into the vagina to make the entheogenic flight occur.
 I find this a little spurious and ungrounded.
-I’m sure this method would work and I’m not arguing here against the use of entheogenic compounds but the association is a too much of a useful one when accusing people of witchcraft.
+I’m sure shoving poisonous drugs up your self would cause an effect.
+I’m not arguing here against the use of entheogenic compounds but the association is a too much of a useful one when accusing people of witchcraft.
+It also has hints of the sinister midnight watch where men watched women for supposed flights at night whilst the women were naked.
 Nothing will get the neighbourhood tongues wagging more than tales of Sex and Drugs, dildo assertion and pacts with the devil.
 Everyone would have had a broom and this would have been a convenient linkage to make for its shock value and also help to explain how people miles away “travelled” to far away places.

 When we didn’t have electric light we needed to maximise the light that we did have available.
 This was especially true if you were doing detailed things like lace making or small sewing.
 To maximise the light from the candles people used to use “candle blocks” or “flash stools”.